When does Winter Love Island start on ITV2? New host, cast, location and your questions answered

 Additional stories declare that casting administrators are additionally looking out for “a male virgin, a female stripper, and someone related to the royal family”, in addition to “a rock chick, a girl with tattoos and a male surfer dude”.

-Although be warned – solely six of this yr’s 36 Islanders made it to the present by way of its utility course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.
+Although be warned – solely six of this 12 months’s 36 Islanders made it to the present by its utility course of – the remaining 30 have been put ahead by administration, or scouted by casting groups.

 Unlikely.
-While the present streams reside through ITV Hub concurrently with its TV broadcast, there are at the moment no plans from Love Island bosses to introduce a reside feed from the villa (much like the one Massive Brother had in its heyday).
+While the present streams dwell by way of ITV Hub concurrently with its TV broadcast, there are at present no plans from Love Island bosses to introduce a dwell feed from the villa (much like the one Large Brother had in its heyday).
 Learn extra what the producers needed to say about it right here.

 Will there nonetheless be a summer season Love Island on ITV2?

 Sure, there’ll.
 This collection is an extra model of the present, not a alternative for the all-summer-long epic that viewers know and love.
-In brief, there’s going to be a whole lot of Love Island in 2020!
+In brief, there’s going to be loads of Love Island in 2020!

 Love Island will launch on Sunday 12th January and proceed weeknights and Sundays on ITV2